chrispaynter/architecture/Financial/Sales Tax (US).md

 #### Example of a location-based nexus

 - You operate in Florida.
+Office is there, warehouse is there.
+-